lockevod/Karoo-KActions/README.md

 - Each provider has its own usage limitations, especially in free plans.
 - Make sure you have sufficient balance if using paid plans.

-## Privacy
+## Privacy/Liability

-KActions does not store or share personal information beyond what is necessary for its operation.
-Phone numbers and messages are stored only on your Karoo device.
+KActions does not store  personal information beyond what is necessary for its operation, obviously if you use a third part API (Whapi, CallmeBot, Resend, Textbelt or any information with webhooks) you're sharing this information with these services.
+KActions store information only in your Karoo device, but if you use a third party API, you need to understand you're sharing this info with third party service.
 KActions doesn't have any relationship or partnership with Whapi, Callmebot, Resend or Textbelt, you need to read and accept their conditions.
 If you use KActions with any of these services, you accept this.
+When you use Kactions you're agree you've all responsability with the information (and use) with his use.

 ## Credits